Commissione Nazionale per le Società e la Borsa

-The Commissione Nazionale per le Società e la Borsa (CONSOB; Italian Companies and Exchange Commission) is the government authority of Italy responsible for regulating the Italian securities market.
+The Commissione Nazionale per le Società e la Borsa (CONSOB.
+Italian Companies and Exchange Commission) is the government authority of Italy responsible for regulating the Italian securities market.
 This includes the regulation of the Italian stock exchange, the Borsa Italiana.
+Although it is governed under a national framework of accountability, Consob increasingly implements policies set at the European Union level.
+It is a voting member of the Board of Supervisors of the European Securities and Markets Authority (ESMA).
+It is also a member of the European Systemic Risk Board (ESRB).

 History

 The Italian Companies and Exchange Commission (CONSOB) was founded in 1974 through legislation merging the functions and jurisdictions that until then had been part of the Italian Ministry of Treasury.
 This was primarily power to monitor the securities markets.

-Over time CONSOBs powers and responsibilities have expanded significantly.
-In 1983 a new law extended its jurisdiction to protecting public savings, and two years later CONSOB received juridical personality and autonomy.
-In 1991, it was attributed powers to audit securities brokerage companies and monitor insider trading.
+Over time, CONSOB's powers and responsibilities have expanded significantly.
+In 1983, a new law extended its jurisdiction to protecting public savings, and two years later CONSOB received juridical personality and autonomy.
+In 1991, it was attributed powers to audit securities brokerage companies and monitor insider trading, thanks in part to the contributions of members of Consob’s leadership, including President Guido Rossi and Giuseppe Zadra, Head of the Markets Division.